 Time Limit for Filing a Car Accident Lawsuit in Michigan

 When you’ve been injured and suffered damages in a car accident that wasn’t your fault, you have a time limit on filing a personal injury lawsuit.
 In Michigan, the time limit on car accident lawsuits is two years from the date of your accident.
 The time limit on filing a lawsuit may be extended in certain circumstances.
 For instance, the time limit can be extended if you are a minor or if you were involved in an accident with a hit-and-run driver who you could not immediately identify.

 If you don’t file your lawsuit before the statute of limitations expires, the court may permanently dismiss your lawsuit.
 If that happens, you will lose your right to seek compensation for your accident.

 In addition, if you are involved in a car accident with a government vehicle, you must provide the government with notice of your claim before a lawsuit can be filed.
 The notice period is significantly shorter than the time limit on filing a lawsuit.
 You should consult a lawyer to answer questions about the legal requirements of notice.

-What to Do If You’ve Been Hurt in a Car Accident
+What to Do If You’ve Been Hurt in a Car Accident in Michigan

 If you or a loved one have been hurt in a car accident in Michigan, take these steps to protect your rights and help strengthen your legal argument in your car accident claim: